apigeekdemos/apigee-s1p-labs/Lab 1 - Proxy a CF app using Edge (Org plan)/README.md

    Once you’ve bound your app’s path to the Apigee service (creating an Apigee proxy in the process), you can try it out with a simple curl command.

    This time Trace the API proxy from the Apigee Edge management console.
    * [Login](https://login.apigee.com/login) using the Apigee Org by using credentials (APIGEE_USERNAME, APIGEE_PASSWORD) given to you.
-Ensure that you are viewing the org 'amer-api-partner19' (see screenshot)
+Ensure that you are viewing the org 'apigee-pec' (see screenshot)

    ![Org Plan](resources/SelectOrg.png)
    * In the management console, under DEVELOP > API proxies, locate the name of the proxy you just created with bind-route-service.
 It will have a name of cf-{your-initials}-sample.apps.pcfone.io (see screenshot)